s3rvac/retdec-python/docs/scripts.rst

     $ export RETDEC_API_KEY=YOUR-API-KEY
     $ decompiler file.exe

-The advantage of the environment variable is that you do not have to specify the API key every time you run a script.
+An advantage of the environment variable is that you do not have to specify the API key every time you run a script.

 .. _decompiler:

 Decompiler
 ----------

-The ``decompiler`` script provides access to the `decompilation service <https://retdec.com/api/docs/fileinfo.html>`_.
+The ``decompiler`` script provides access to the `decompilation service <https://retdec.com/api/docs/decompiler.html>`_.
 It allows you to decompile binary files into a high-level language representation, such as C.

 Usage
 ^^^^^